Steven Hill: Hiatus and return to acting

 After appearing in Mission: Impossible, Hill did no acting work for the following 10 years.
 Hill had what he calls "tremendous periods of unemployment" in his career.
 "What we have here is a story of profound instability and impermanence," he said of his own career.
 "This is what you learn at the beginning in show business; then it gets planted in you forever."
 Hill left acting in 1967 and moved to a Jewish community in Rockland County, New York, where he worked in writing and real estate.
 Patrick J. White, in The Complete "Mission: Impossible" Dossier, quoted Hill as having said later, "I don't think an actor should act every single day.
 I don't think it's good for the so-called creative process.
 You must have periods when you leave the land fallow, let it revitalize itself."

-Hill returned to work in the 1980s and 1990s, playing parental and authority-figure roles in such films as Yentl (1983), Garbo Talks (1984), Neil Simon's Brighton Beach Memoirs, Heartburn (1986), Running on Empty (1988), The Boost (1988), Billy Bathgate (1991), and The Firm (1993).
+Hill returned to work in the 1980s and 1990s, playing parental and authority-figure roles in such films as Yentl (1983), Garbo Talks (1984), Neil Simon's Brighton Beach Memoirs (1986), Heartburn (1986), Running on Empty (1988), The Boost (1988), Billy Bathgate (1991), and The Firm (1993).
 Hill also appeared as a mob kingpin in Raw Deal (1986), an action vehicle for Arnold Schwarzenegger.
 Hill played New York District Attorney Bower in the 1986 comedy-drama Legal Eagles, foreshadowing his appearance as Adam Schiff in Law & Order.
-Hill had an uncredited cameo in the HBO Movie ‘By Dawns Early Light’(1990), where he played a military officer boarding the new acting president (played by Darren McGaven) to Air Force One in the aftermath of a nuclear attack on the US.
+Hill had an uncredited cameo in the HBO Movie By Dawn's Early Light (1990), where he played a military officer boarding the new acting president (played by Darren McGaven) to Air Force One in the aftermath of a nuclear attack on the U.S.